 To reheat, first defrost the frozen container of sauce in the refrigerator overnight.
 Then reheat it in a pot on the stove or in a microwave-safe bowl.

-More vegan pasta sauce recipes
+More vegan cauliflower recipes

-And for even more recipes, join the Vegan Mediterranean Diet Recipes Facebook group for support, inspiration, and fun.
+And for even more recipes, join the Vegan Mediterranean Diet Recipes Facebook group for support, inspiration & fun!

 📋 Recipe

-Vegan Cauliflower Alfredo Sauce
+Vegan Cauliflower Alfredo

 Ingredients